 - MetroCard Vending Machines inside Subway stations take cash, ATM cards, and credit card.

-- MetroCard Vending Machines can only return $6 change, and do so with dollar coins.
+- MetroCard Vending Machines can only return $9 change and do so with dollar coins.

-- Subway Station Booths only accept cash for purchase of MetroCards.
+- Subway Station Booths only accept cash for the purchase of MetroCards.

 - When you swipe a Pay-Per-Ride MetroCard through a Subway turnstile, you will see the remaining balance displayed.